crolllab/teaching/Bioinformatics_Tools/Course_3_SNP_calling/README.md

 `fastq-dump --split-files --gzip SRR6649845`

-_Q3: What is the name of the ibex individual?
+_Q3 (optional): What is the name of the ibex individual?
 Use the [NCBI SRA website](https://www.ncbi.nlm.nih.gov/sra) to search for the accession number.
 Hint: the individual name is under "Library" -> "Name"_

 For our little project, we want to analyze the following individuals: